Son of US District Judge Esther Salas killed, husband shot

 The gunman posed as a delivery driver, according to a judiciary official who wasn’t authorized to comment and spoke anonymously to the AP.
 They said Salas was in the basement at the time and wasn’t injured and her husband is recovering from surgery.

 The perpetrator, believed to be a lone gunman, was not in custody, the official said.
+The FBI tweeted Sunday night that it’s looking for one suspect in the shootings.

 Salas, seated in Newark, was nominated by President Barack Obama and confirmed in 2011.
 Prior to that she served as a U.S. Magistrate Judge in New Jersey, after working as an assistant public defender for several years.